The Way of Light: A Healing Journey with Ayahuasca

 Still, it had been three years since I'd first been to the ayahuasca capital of Iquitos, Peru, and the shamanism tourist circuit had boomed in that time.
 Prices were higher, competition was fierce, and the business of spirituality seemed to me to be spiralling out of control.
 So many tourists all signed in for package deals at the numerous ayahuasca lodges that I was left with a slight unease at the overt commercialization of this once-sacred jungle medicine.

 Yet who was I to cast the first stone?
-Here I was in a wooden motorboat with my partner, Jewelli, travelling up the river Nanay alongside two dozen other ayahuasca tourists, all of us headed to the Temple of the Way of Light, one of the newest lodges, a short boat trip outside Iquitos.
+Here I was in a wooden motorboat with my partner, Jewelli, travelling up the river Nanay alongside two dozen other ayahuasca tourists, all of us headed to the Temple of the Way of Light, one of the newest ayahuasca retreat centers, a short boat trip outside Iquitos.
 The Temple billed itself first and foremost as a healing retreat, not just another ayahuasca lodge, but I wondered just how different that would be to the other shaman centers I had visited in the past.
 How many of my fellow travelers were genuinely interested in healing themselves and the planet, versus chasing the visions and power the ayahuasca trance can bring?

 Cielo, a good friend from Australia, sat at the prow of the boat dressed in white Shipibo pants with colored geometric patterns.
 Cielo's in her early fifties and is down-to-earth and on the path of madre ayahuasca.
 She's been managing the Temple for Matthew, the English owner, and training with the women curanderas that worked here.